0x7ffc/0x7ffc.github.io/_posts/2019-02-23-graph-traversal-made-easy-part-2.md

 g = prerequisites.reduce(Array.new(num_courses) {[]}) { |h, (u, v)| h[v] << u; h}
 ```

-That pretty sums up DFS, maybe I'll talk about DFS on trees later.
+That pretty sums up DFS, we talked about cycle detection and topological sort.
+Maybe I'll talk about DFS on trees later.

 We'll look at BFS and solve some shortest path problems next.